gihanmarasingha/mth1001_sphinx/prop_logic_lean_summary.rst

   end

 The ``and.intro`` function, applied to ``h₁ : p`` and ``h₂ : q``, gives a proof term for ``p ∧ q``.
-This is a forwards application of conjunction introduction.
+This is a forward application of conjunction introduction.

 .. code-block:: lean